SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 - Age of insured
 - Type of sales

-However, we were not able to find a relationship that would accurately predict the likelihood of plans having claims filed from the features that we used from this dataset.
+No, we were not able to find a relationship between the features and the output of this dataset, but the model was able to make predictions based on all features.
 We did not find any other trends that could be used to predict the likelihood of claims being filed for travel insurance either.
 Although we had a large dataset of 62,290 plans sold, only 1.47% of those sold had a claim.
 We think that because the number of claims was so low, we could not find a linear trend to any of the features.
 Nevertheless, we think we can glean some information from the data that could be considered of use in a business plan with further analysis.

 <p float="left">
   <img src="Analysis/heatmap_2.png" width="409" height="426">